brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

        data-namespace-typo3-fluid="true"
    >

-The relevant parts are the namespace declaration (``xmlns:schema="http://typo3.org/ns/Brotkrueml/Schema/ViewHelpers"``) and the ``schema:schemaLocation`` attribute which points to the recent XSD definition.
+The relevant parts are the namespace declaration (:html:`xmlns:schema="http://typo3.org/ns/Brotkrueml/Schema/ViewHelpers"`) and the :html:`schema:schemaLocation` attribute which points to the recent XSD definition.

 You can also import the XSD file into your favorite IDE after downloading it from the following URL:
 `https://brot.krue.ml/schemas/schema-1.0.0.xsd <https://brot.krue.ml/schemas/schema-1.0.0.xsd>`__.